cyberphone/doc/payments/review-secure-payment-confirmation.md

 PaymentHandler in the growing cemetery of failed Google/W3C payment intiatives.

-Personally I think it had been cool if SPC actually challenged the "app" revolution.
+Personally, I think it would have been cool if SPC had challenged the "app" revolution.

 Anders Rundgren 2021-08-07